openedx/edx-documentation/en_us/shared/course_assets/course_live.rst

 Allow PII sharing
 **************************

-To allow PII sharing for the course user should have access to this model https://example.com/admin/lti_consumer/courseallowpiisharinginltiflag
+To allow PII sharing for a course user should have access to this model https://example.com/admin/lti_consumer/courseallowpiisharinginltiflag
 In the model mentioned above, you can add a course ID for which you would like to enable PII sharing.

 .. image:: ../../../shared/images/course_live_pii.png